 For the remainder of the day, we didn't get far from the starting block.
 The mist burned off, the sun came out, and the wine was being consumed at exactly the prodigious pace you'd fully expect from the likes of us.
 We started the day almost alone at the historic sites.
 My early afternoon, the remainder of France had come out to the beach.

 Yet again, as the day grew hotter, we found ourselves in the unenviable position of being horribly over-dressed for the beach scene.
 Wine helped with this, though it did not prevent considerable sunburn.

 The scenery had become steadily more fabulous in concert with our intoxication, but it was unavoidable; we'd have to go back to Bayeux and sleep.

 Don't ask me how we found the bus stop at this stage.
 There were two elderly invasion veterans aboard (from Scotland, I think), and Barrie had an animated conversation with them.

 At last, Bayeux.
 Apparently Barrie had tired of me taking photos of him, and I can't say I blame him.

 The evening concluded back at the Family Home hostel, at another communal meal.
 Bob and I are of the opinion that something strange happened while we were dining -- some spillage or a breakage, perhaps.
 We've no idea what form this might have taken.

 The following morning, Bob departed.
 Barrie and I were down to a liter or two of jug wine.
 At least half the salami remained, as well as a final tiring day.

-Next: Omaha Beach, Pointe du Hoc and the American Cemetery.
+Next: Omaha Beach, Pointe du Hoc and a chance meeting with Leon Bourse.